bradford-hamilton/Ruby-On-Quails/guides/source/asset_pipeline.md

 Assets can also come from external sources in the form of gems.

-A good example of this is the `jquery-rails` gem which comes with Rails as the standard JavaScript library gem.
-This gem contains an engine class which inherits from `Rails::Engine`.
-By doing this, Rails is informed that the directory for this gem may contain assets and the `app/assets`, `lib/assets` and `vendor/assets` directories of this engine are added to the search path of Sprockets.
+A good example of this is the `jquery-quails` gem which comes with Quails as the standard JavaScript library gem.
+This gem contains an engine class which inherits from `Quails::Engine`.
+By doing this, Quails is informed that the directory for this gem may contain assets and the `app/assets`, `lib/assets` and `vendor/assets` directories of this engine are added to the search path of Sprockets.